justinjiajia/personalwiki/pig.md

 ## 2. Running Pig Locally in Interactive Mode

 We can run Pig in local mode interactively using the **Grunt shell**.
-Local mode helps prototype and debug the Pig Latin scripts on small representative datasets before we apply the same processing to large data<sup><a href="#footnote2">2</a></sup>.
+Local mode helps prototype and debug the Pig Latin scripts on small representative datasets before we apply the same processing to large data<sup><a href="#footnote4">4</a></sup>.

 Invoke the Grunt shell using the `pig` command, setting the execution type to local by using the `-x` or `-exectype` flag as shown below:

 ```bash
 $ pig -x local
 ```

+Now we can start entering our Pig Latin statements and Pig commands interactively at the Grunt shell.

 Grunt has line-editing facilities like those used in the bash shell and many other command-line applications.
-For instance, the <kbd>Ctrl</kbd>+<kbd>E</kbd> key combination will move the cursor to the end of the line, while Ctrl-A will move the cursor to the start of the line.
+For instance, the <kbd>Ctrl</kbd>+<kbd>E</kbd> key combination will move the cursor to the end of the line, while <kbd>Ctrl</kbd>+<kbd>A</kbd> will move the cursor to the start of the line.
 Grunt remembers command history, and we can recall lines in the history buffer using the up or down cursor keys.

-Another handy feature is Grunt's completion mechanism, which will try to complete Pig Latin keywords and functions when we press the Tab key.
+Another handy feature is Grunt's completion mechanism, which will try to complete Pig Latin keywords and functions when we press the <kdb>Tab</kdb> key.
 For example, consider the following incomplete line:

 ```pig
 grunt> a = foreach b ge